polipus2025/POLIPUS-PLATFORM/replit.md

 # AgriTrace360™ - Agricultural Commodity Compliance Management System

 ## Overview
 AgriTrace360™ is a comprehensive web application for the Liberia Agriculture Commodity Regulatory Authority (LACRA), designed to manage and monitor agricultural commodity compliance across Liberian counties.
 It provides real-time tracking of commodities, inspections, certifications, and compliance metrics through an intuitive dashboard.
 The system aims to enhance transparency, efficiency, and regulatory oversight in Liberia's agricultural sector, contributing to food safety, sustainable practices, and adherence to international standards like the EU Deforestation Regulation (EUDR).
-It offers multi-role access for regulatory staff, farmers, field agents, and exporters, streamlining workflows from farm to export.
+It offers multi-role access for regulatory staff, farmers, inspectors, and exporters, streamlining workflows from farm to export.
 The project also encompasses an expanded "Polipus" platform with 8 specialized modules, including: Agricultural Traceability & Compliance, Live Trace, Land Map360, Mine Watch, Forest Guard, Aqua Trace, Blue Carbon 360, and Carbon Trace.

 ## User Preferences
 Preferred communication style: Simple, everyday language.